To improve aviation security, and for other purposes.

 Sponsor and status

-This bill was introduced on September 25, 2001, in a previous session of Congress, but was not enacted.
+This bill was introduced on October 12, 2001, in a previous session of Congress, but it did not receive a vote.

 Bills and resolutions are referred to committees which debate the bill before possibly sending it on to the whole chamber.